 I did the first hive inspection for one of my hives today.

 The brood boxes were effectively reversed by pulling the frames from the top box, installing them in a new box which I used as the new bottom brood box.
-I’m still not sold on reversing the brood boxes, but I did it because I suppose it doesn’t do any harm.
 And for the record, here’s what I found on each frame from the original top box: 1) Natural capped honey comb.
 2) Natural capped honey comb.
 3) Honey and pollen on a plastic frame.
 4) Natural brood, drone and honey comb.
 5) Capped and open brood.
 6) Natural drone and open brood comb.
 7) Brood comb on plastic.
 8) Natural empty honey comb.
 9) Honey comb on plastic.
 10) Uncapped honey comb on plastic.
 The original bottom box was completely empty, many of the frames with mostly bare plastic foundation (which I’ll probably remove soon).
 I mistakenly refer to plastic frames in the video.
 What I meant was plastic foundation.
 And by natural comb, I mean comb built on a foundationless frame.